 Now it’s time to fill in the details.
 Write down everything you know about your story of organizational change, gathering key passages and quotes from your interviews.
-A white board, large sketch pad, or post-its can come in handy to help you visualize your narrative arc.
-Bricolage is a particular writing strategy that involves the layering of ideas and concepts (read a brainy overview of bricolage as a writing epistemology here).
+A whiteboard, large sketch pad, or even post-its can come in handy to help you visualize your narrative arc.

 As you populate your story with details, take note of “holes” that require more knowledge.
 Highlight them and develop a plan for answering your questions.
 This might mean follow-up e-mails or interviews.

 Steps 1 and 2 apply to any story; this step is especially useful for stories of change management.
 Social scientists have found that professionals are persuaded equally by five forms of impact: impact on society; impact on the customer; impact on the company/shareholders; impact on work team; and impact on them, personally.